GSMFURQAN/GSMFURQAN/README.md

 - 👋 Hi, I’m @GSMFURQAN
-- 👀 I’m MERN Stack Developer
+- 💼 MERN Stack Developer
-- 🧑‍💻 I’m currently working as Full Stack Developer
+- 💻 I’m currently working as Full Stack Developer
-- ⛳ On my way to become Application Architect
+- ⛳ On my way to become an Application Architect

 <!---
 GSMFURQAN/GSMFURQAN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.